jptweb/IGME-110-Fall-2025/documents/p4-2-rough-cut.md

 ---

+> **Final Exam Bonus:** There's an optional video showcase during finals week where you can earn up to 5 bonus points.
+See [Week 15B Notes](../weekly/15B.md) for details.

+---

 ## AI & Editing Tools Policy

 This project is designed to give you hands-on experience with video editing software.
 The skills you build here—working with timelines, making cuts, mixing audio, timing transitions—are foundational for future coursework and professional work.